-Jim Bakker.
+Lance Armstrong.
 Mel Gibson.
 Tiger Woods.
-And now, Lance Armstrong.
+And now, Bill Cosby.
 What do these people have in common?
 All of them achieved fame in our culture.
 And all of them turned that fame into notoriety.
+Consider the facts:

 - Mel Gibson was one of the most handsome, popular and successful actors on the planet (ever heard of the Lethal Weapon movies?
 Braveheart?) when allegations of racism and domestic violence, coupled with drunk driving arrests, destroyed his reputation.
 He hasn’t had a hit movie since 2004.